dmdhrumilmistry/Cowin_slot_notifier/README.md

 # COWIN SLOT NOTIFIER (CSN)

 <i>COWIN SLOT NOTIFIER</i> notifies user about the slots available according to their details entered in <strong>details.txt</strong> file.
+This program can run in the background while you work on your machine and notifies you whenever a slot is available.

 ## How to use
   - Install [Python](https://www.python.org/) for your machine.